luizbgomide/sovereign/feats.md

 ### Level 2

 You can reload crossbows or other slow-loading weapons as an On Turn action, provided they don’t take more than a round to reload.
 You can use ranged weapons of any size in melee without penalty.
-Once per scene, as an On Turn action when target shooting at an inanimate, non-creature target, you automatically hit unless you roll a 2 on your Shoot skill check or the shot is physically impossible.
+Once per turn, as an On Turn action when target shooting at an inanimate, non-creature target, you automatically hit unless you roll a 2 on your Shoot skill check or the shot is physically impossible.

 ## Developed Attribute